peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ```

 This currently confers no benefit over `await asyncio.sleep_ms()`, however if
-`uasyncio` implements fast I/O scheduling it will be capable of more precise
+`asyncio` implements fast I/O scheduling it will be capable of more precise
 timing.
 This is because I/O will be tested on every scheduler call.
 Currently
 it is polled once per complete pass, i.e. when all other pending tasks have run
 in round-robin fashion.